- [Total: 2 Average: 3]

-Rogue would sport one of the most expensive budgets ever for an Australian production at AU$28 million (approx. $23M US) and at the time of release was the most expensive Australian horror movie.
-It was majority financed by the Weinstein’s Dimension label and also had funding by Village Roadshow.
+Rogue would sport one of the most expensive budgets ever for an Australian production at AU$28 million (approx. $23M US) and at the time of release it was the most expensive Australian horror movie.
+It was majority financed by the Weinstein’s Dimension branch and also had funding by Village Roadshow.
 Union Bank and Media Rights Capital also invested into the movie.

-Rogue was set to open in Australia as its first market in January 2007, but another killer crocodile movie Primeval was also dated at the same time and Rogue was pushed back.
+Rogue was set to open in Australia as its first market in January 2007, but another killer crocodile movie Primeval was also dated around the same time and Rogue was pushed back.
 It eventually was dated for November 8, 2007 and bombed in its home country with a total of just $1,673,693.

 Dimension first set the stateside release for February 2, 2007 and then pushed it back to April 20, 2007, then November 30, 2007 and after Rogue flopped in Australia, it was delayed until a TBD date in 2008.
 On April 1, 2008 it was announced that Dimension would release Rogue on April 25 through a newly formed label called Third Rail Releasing, which would give a minuscule theatrical release to films aimed at the video market.
 Even with decent reviews, Rogue was dumped into 10 theaters for one week and pulled in all of $10,452.